zahidrahimoon/HTML-CSS-Projects/README.md

 Feel free to explore the projects and dive into the code to understand how each design was implemented.
 Your feedback is highly appreciated!

+### 4. [NetflixClone 🍿]

+Welcome to NetflixClone, a simplified and static representation of the renowned streaming platform, Netflix.
+Crafted with HTML and CSS, this single-page clone offers a glimpse into the iconic Netflix design, providing a responsive and engaging user interface.

 **Note:** Some projects may not be fully responsive, while others may focus on simplicity or animation.
 Each project serves as a learning experience and contributes to the overall diversity of this showcase.

 Happy coding! 🚀